zaoyang/30-days-of-vue/day-02/day-02.md

 # The Vue Instance - Data

-In the first article, we had a brief look at what Vue is and how we’re able to instantiate a Vue application with the Vue instance.
-In this article, we’ll be taking a deeper look at the Vue instance and how it drives the ability to create data-driven applications.
+> Now that we know how to instantiate a Vue application with the Vue instance, let's take a deeper look into how the data property of a Vue instance helps enable reactivity.

 ## The Vue Instance